Sisters Mary Baldwin Stephenson and

 |

-Mary E. Baldwin Stephenson (1871–1944) was married
+Mary E. Baldwin Stephenson (1870–1944) was married

 to printer and newspaper linotype compositor Leonard L. Stephenson (1865–1943).

-She and Stephenson divorced by 1910 and she married a
+Though some genealogy researchers disagree, my findings show that she and Stephenson divorced by 1910 and she married a

-children.
+spinner in a mill, Alfred N. Law.
 (In 1901 he'd completed a

 two-year course in worsted spinning at the